-The 520 million year old Burgess Shale in British Columbia (Canada), is one of the world’s most important fossil sites as it contains the remains of soft-bodied organisms that thrived in a shallow sea in the Cambrian Period.
-It also documents the marine ecosystem that existed in the mid Cambrian, including the first evidence of hard-shelled organisms.
+The 520-million-year-old Burgess Shale in British Columbia (Canada), is one of the world’s most important fossil sites as it contains the remains of soft-bodied organisms including remarkable specimens of Marrella splendens, that thrived in a shallow sea in the Cambrian Period.
+It also documents the marine ecosystem that existed in the Middle Cambrian, including the first evidence of hard-shelled organisms.

 Although, the location is now thought not to be unique, other sites in Canada that seem to have been subjected to very special geological conditions that permitted the fine fossilisation of a marine community have been found, the Burgess Shale remains exceptionally important.

 To read more about similar locations to the Burgess Shale: Putting the Burgess Shales in the Shade.

 One of the most abundant of all the fossils found at the site is Marrella splendens with something like over 15,000 known specimens.
 However, this Canadian site is the only location known in the world where fossils of this strange creature have been found.

 So despite the large number of fossils of Marrella found in British Columbia, these fossils have not been discovered elsewhere in the world.
 Does this mean that Marrella sp. were localised to the Canadian province?
 Or does this indicate that Marrella sp. had such a low fossilisation potential that only under exceptional conditions could fossils of this animal be formed?